 CEREC is a camera, computer and precision manufacturing machine all in one.
 We use CEREC’S built in camera to take a picture of the damaged tooth.
 Using this image, the CAD (Computer Assisted Design) function of the CEREC designs the porcelain restoration.
 Then, the CAM (Computer Assisted Manufacturing) function mills the restoration out of a block of porcelain.
 We check the crown in your mouth to make sure it fits properly before sintering and glazing it in our oven.
 This process increases the strength of the ceramic and provides the esthetic finish.
 We then bond the crown/filling to your tooth and are finished!

 Dental ceramic has become a desirable material for crown restorations because of its esthetic beauty and compressive strength.
 By carefully selecting a ceramic shade, dentists are able to achieve results that are often indistinguishable from the surrounding natural teeth.
 Porcelain also gives the dentist or laboratory technician the opportunity to customize the tooth with characteristics found on your other teeth to seamlessly blend the new crown into your mouth.
 Another benefit of ceramic is that we are able to match the level of translucency found naturally so light hits porcelain teeth in the same way as your other teeth.
-This is why porcelain crowns are even more esthetic than Porcelain Fused to Metal (PFM) crowns; the porcelain doesn't have to be opaqued to block the metal substructure from showing through.
-Natural teeth are more transparent than we are able to make PFMs, especially at the tips.

 We have a wide range of ceramic available for use in porcelain dental crowns.
 We are able to select nearly every shade in different strengths, hardnesses, and translucencies.